RoyalHaskoningDHV/sam/docs/source/intro.rst

 The SAM Python package is a collection of tools and functions mainly for **sensor data or time series analysis**, and by extension for **smart asset management** analysis.
 All functionality has been tested and documented.
-Using this ensures a company wide generic approach, and will greatly speed up analysis.
+Using this ensures a generic approach, and will greatly speed up analysis.

 Getting started
 ---------------

-To install the package, you need to have access to phabricator via git.
-Then, you can install it with the following command:
+The easiest way to install the package is using pip:

 .. code-block:: bash

-	pip install git+ssh://git@dev.ynformed.nl:2222/diffusion/78/sam.git
+	pip install sam
 	# To install all optional dependencies: (such as pymongo, knmy, seaborn)
-	pip install git+ssh://git@dev.ynformed.nl:2222/diffusion/78/sam.git#egg=sam[all]
+	pip install sam[all]

 Keep in mind that the sam package is updated frequently, and after a while, your local version may be out of date with the online documentation.
 To be sure, run the command again to install the latest version.